-Autonomous Sanctions Amendment (Russia) Regulations 2022.
+3 Autonomous Sanctions Amendment (Russia) Regulations 2022.

-4 Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Ukraine) Amendment (No. 4) Instrument 2022.
+Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Ukraine) Amendment (No. 4) Instrument 2022.

-Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 1) Instrument 2022.
+5 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 1) Instrument 2022.

-Autonomous Sanctions Amendment (Ukraine Regions) Regulations 2022.

-were captured by the sanctions' measures; and to cease their activities or to apply for a sanctions permit as necessary.
+From 28 March 2022, amendments to the Autonomous Sanctions Regulations extended existing sanctions that apply to Crimea and Sevastopol to DNR and LNR.6 The Department of Foreign Affairs and Trade has noted that this period allowed those with interests in the regions to consider whether their activities were captured by the sanctions' measures; and to cease their activities or to apply for a sanctions permit as necessary.
 The Minister of Foreign Affairs may grant a permit if she considers it in the national interest to do so.